kyang5/coursedescriptions/source/comp397.rst

-.. index:: research seminar
+.. index:: research methods in computer science

-COMP 397: Research Seminar
+COMP 397: Research Methods in Computer Science
 ==========================

 Supplements CS Seminar by targeting students directly engaging in research and facilitating contributions in ongoing projects.

 Credit Hours
 -----------------------